Eligibility details and availability for TSST, a programme to improve subject knowledge for non-specialist and returning-teachers.

 ITT trainees, higher level teaching assistants (HLTAs), teaching assistants (TAs) and other support staff are not eligible for TSST courses.

-- non-specialist teachers who could potentially teach secondary mathematics, core maths or physics in addition to, or as their main subject
+- non-specialist teachers who could potentially teach mathematics, physics or MFL in addition to, or as their main subject

-- non-specialist teachers who are currently teaching mathematics, core maths or physics (either full-time or in addition to the specialist subject)
+- non-specialist teachers who are currently teaching mathematics, physics or MFL (either full-time or in addition to their specialist subject)

 - teachers who are looking to return to the profession